BrianLipscombe/power_standz/README.md

 Please note that at this stage, PowerStandz is a fictitious eCommerce store created for the purposes of satisfying the requirements for the Code Institute Full Stack Development Course Milestone Project 4.

-Also, please note, it is understood there are no excuses.
-However, constraints in student-level skill set, along with a lack of time to study while working full time and raising a family, plus the lack of proper mentor sessions, as well as not having a single tutor session, and the inability to access the program near the end of enrollment due to a Code Institute servers error, played major parts in the current substandard state of this project.
+Also, please note, constraints in student-level skill set, along with a lack of time to study while working full time and raising a family, played major parts in the current substandard state of this project.

 The PowerStandz site can be found [here](https://powerstandz.herokuapp.com/) on Heroku.